jeffpar/pcjs.v1/disks/pcx86/diags/ibm/ega/README.md

 The VGA made some amends for this design oddity, by supporting 4 additional 8K font banks between the EGA's original 4 banks.
 It didn't change the fact that first 4 font banks were still spread across 64K of plane 2 memory, but by that time, it was a moot point, since all VGAs included 256K anyway.
-Also, considering how few programs used more than *one* font, and that neither card could make simultaneous use of more than *two* fonts at a time, one wonders if there was any real-world software that actually needed the ability to load *eight* fonts.

-{% include machine.html id="ibm5160" %}
+Considering how few programs used more than *one* font, and that neither card could make simultaneous use of more than *two* fonts, one wonders why IBM bothered to upgrade the VGA to support *eight* fonts.
+Perhaps they were hoping someone would write "Fantasy Land II"!

 ### Directory of IBM EGA Fantasy Land Demo